JarkkoPar/sqlite-ndvss/README.md

 ## Installation

 Copy the binaries to the folder where you have your sqlite3 executable.
+Currently builds for Linux and Windows are available, for Mac you need to compile (see instructions below).

 ## Compilation

 Download the source code, and assuming you have gcc installed:
-1. Go to the directory where you copied the code to
+1. Go to the directory where you copied the code files to
 2. Run `gcc -g -shared -sqlite-ndvss.c -o ndvss.dll`, change the **.dll** to **.so** for linux and **.dylib** for Mac.

 ## Loading the extension